If you manage to get outdoors often enough, that will certainly help with keeping fit.

 The medical profession is quite concerned about our sedentary lifestyles.

 I was talking to an NHS nurse recently, who had just attended a course on this.
-Too much sitting down is going to cause as many health problems as smoking was in the past, and a study showed that inactivity is twice as deadly as obesity.
+Too much sitting down will cause as many health problems as smoking was in the past, and a study showed that inactivity is twice as deadly as obesity.

 Inactivity is twice as deadly as obesity